Alois Hudal: Perception of Bolshevism and liberalism as enemies

 Hudal was a committed anti-communist and opposed liberalism.
 Before the rise of Nazism, he was already critical of parliamentary governance.
-His ideas were similar to the political and economic ideas of such fascist politicians as Dollfuss and Kurt Schuschnigg (Austria), Franz von Papen (Germany), and António de Oliveira Salazar (Portugal).
+His ideas were similar to the political and economic ideas of such fascist politicians as Engelbert Dollfuss and Kurt Schuschnigg (Austria), Franz von Papen (Germany), and António de Oliveira Salazar (Portugal).
 According to author Greg Whitlock: "Hudal squarely fitted into a formula current at the time, the category of Clerical-Fascism."

 Hudal was most concerned with the rise of the international communist movement and worker parties in Austria.
 Fear of Bolshevism was his starting point, but this feeling turned into an aggressive political doctrine towards Russia: "Essential to understanding Hudal's politics is his fear that Bolshevist military forces would invade Italy through Eastern Europe or the Balkans and would be unstoppable until they destroyed the Church.
 Like many within the Church, he embraced the bulwark theory, which placed hope in a strong German-Austrian military shield to protect Rome.
 This protection involved a pre-emptive attack on communism, Hudal believed, and so he felt an urgent need for a Christian army from Central Europe to invade Russia and eliminate the Bolshevist threat to Rome".

 He had another reason to hope for a German-led defeat of Russia.
 His long-term goals were "the reunification of Rome with the Eastern Orthodox Church and the conversion of the Balkans from the Serbian Orthodox Church to Catholicism".
 He expected that the invasion of the Soviet Union by European forces would serve these aims.
 Since the Russian Revolution of 1917 had crushed the Russian Orthodox Church, Hudal and other Catholics saw an historic opportunity to help Russian Christians with aid "and conversion", ending the thousand-year East–West Schism that divided Christianity.